Abnormal WBC (White Blood Cell) Morphology

 Alder Anomaly

-Alder anomaly is a rare benign finding in blood smear analysis characterized by the presence of abnormal white blood cell morphology such as coarse, basophilic granules within the cytoplasm of lymphocytes and, less commonly, neutrophils.
+Alder anomaly is a rare benign finding in blood smear analysis characterized by the presence of abnormal WBC morphology such as coarse, basophilic granules within the cytoplasm of lymphocytes and, less commonly, neutrophils.

 • Granules: These granules are: